dspetukhov/article_auc_roc_unbalanced/README.md

 The essential functions are located in [utils.py](utils.py).

-Each of the four experiments in the article a corresponding `.ipynb` file.
+Each of the four experiments in the article has a corresponding `.ipynb` file.
 The code for model training in the fourth experiment can be found in [04-experiment](04-experiment).